-IMPACT BIO-8: Effects on the abundance of suspended organic matter and related effects to other native species.
+IMPACT BIO-7: Effects on the abundance of suspended organic matter and related effects to other native species.
 Cultured shellfish consume natural food sources that are suspended in the water column including phytoplankton and other organic matter and there is potential competition for this food source between cultured shellfish and other filter feeders.
+This potential impact is analyzed in Appendix B. Notably, the analysis is based on a substantially higher amount of new shellfish culture than the combination of what currently exists and what is proposed for the Project.
+The analysis was conducted at a time when there was a substantially larger area of shellfish culture being proposed.
+The effects of the Project would be less than what was considered in the analysis.

-This potential impact is evaluated in Appendix A. While the clearance efficiency calculations indicate that shellfish filtration could exceed the bay's flushing rate if the most conservative flushing rate estimate is used, this does not evaluate the impact on phytoplankton within the bay.
+Based on the analysis (Appendix B), while the clearance efficiency calculations indicate that shellfish filtration could exceed the bay's flushing rate if the most conservative flushing rate estimate is used, this does not evaluate the impact on phytoplankton within the bay.
 The filtration pressure and regulation ratio analyses, which take into account the impact on available phytoplankton, indicate that Humboldt Bay is highly productive and this productivity can withstand substantial cultivated shellfish density without affecting food resources available to other organisms in the bay.
-The results of the study indicate that the Project, when considered with other existing and proposed shellfish culture in the bay, would have some cumulative effect on bay conditions, but that food resources are likely abundant enough that native species would not be significantly affected.
+The results of the study indicate that increased culture would have some cumulative effect on bay conditions, but that food resources are likely abundant enough that native species would not be significantly affected.
 Therefore, this potential impact is considered less than significant without mitigation.

-IMPACT BIO-9: Effects to green sturgeon as a result of habitat loss or degradation.
-As described under Impact BIO-7 (Effects to green sturgeon as a result of potential reduction in prey), green sturgeon likely utilize Humboldt Bay for feeding and the Project is unlikely to have a negative effect on prey resources for green sturgeon.
-Green sturgeon habitat would also be affected by placement of culture equipment on the bottom, which can displace green sturgeon habitat.
-Current shellfish culture equipment in Humboldt Bay covers approximately 0.76 ac of the bottom (the "benthic footprint") with post, anchors, etc. Structures in the bay not related to shellfish culture (e.g., docks and piles)have not been inventoried well and it is difficult to estimate the benthic footprint of these structures.
+IMPACT BIO-8: Effects to green sturgeon as a result of habitat loss or degradation.
+As described under IMPACT BIO-6 (Effects to green sturgeon as a result of potential reduction in prey), green sturgeon likely utilize Humboldt Bay for feeding and the Project is unlikely to have a negative effect on prey resources for green sturgeon.
+Green sturgeon habitat would also be affected by placement of culture equipment, which can displace green sturgeon habitat.
+Current shellfish culture equipment in Humboldt Bay covers approximately 0.76 ac of the bottom (the "benthic footprint") with post, anchors, etc. Structures in the bay not related to shellfish culture (e.g., docks and piles) have not been inventoried well and it is difficult to estimate the benthic footprint of these structures.
 However, these structures can be characterized as "scattered" along the shoreline and don't appear to occupy a substantial proportion of benthic habitat in the bay.
-The Project would allow for approximately 0.96 ac of additional benthic footprint, including posts associated with intertidal culture operations, and anchors and piles associated with subtidal operations.
-Hence, the total benthic footprint of existing and Project shellfish culture equipment would be less than 2 ac (which is in addition to the unknown benthic footprint created by non-culture related structures).
-This represents less than 0.026% of the 7,795 ac of Arcata Bay.
+The Project would allow for up to 0.12 ac of additional benthic footprint, including posts associated with intertidal culture operations.
+Hence, the total benthic footprint of existing and Project shellfish culture equipment would be less than 0.9 ac (which is in addition to the unknown benthic footprint created by non-culture related structures).
+This represents less than 0.011% of the 7,918 ac of Arcata Bay intertidal habitats.
 Hence, substantial area for feeding by green sturgeon would remain unaltered.
 Space between shellfish culture equipment would remain available for use by sturgeon because culture areas are permeable (sturgeon can freely move within the culture areas).